 5. Find the perfect influencer for your campaign

 7. Activate your campaign and track your success

 An influencer marketing campaign refers to the marketing effort that uses influencers to drive traffic to your website, increase brand awareness, and brand sales.
 All marketing efforts are generally done in social media because that is where the influencers have their influence.

 An influencer marketing campaign cost varies depending on the brand/company’s budget, or how much the agency would charge them if they use one.
 Based on recent reports, the average cost ranges from $1000 to $18,000 per month.

-Yes, influencer marketing is effective in 2021.
+Yes, influencer marketing is effective.
 In fact, 66% of brands are expected to increase their budget in influencer marketing because they have seen the value of social media influencers.
 Even marketers, almost all of them (93%) have used influencer marketing.
 This means that most marketers are confident in using the strategy.